australmetrics/pascal-ndvi-block/docs/README.md

 This documentation is reviewed and updated as part of the CI/CD process.
 Changes are validated through:
 - Peer review
-- Tests automatizados
+- Automated tests
-- Verificación de integridad
+- Integrity verification
-- Control de calidad
+- Quality control